codex-academy/api-workshop-cntd/readme.md

 Add the ability to select up to 5 favourite cars from the filter widget.
 Create a `favourites` link that show all the cars marked as favourites.

+## Change your favourites

+Allow users to remove cars from there favourites list.